aigan/tail-file/README.md

  * But it will always finish up reading the rest of the lines from the current file.
 Not getting distracted by empty files.
  * When switching to a new file, it will start from the beginning, as to not miss any rows.
  * except if the new file actually was copied or moved into place, with too many existing rows, in which case it will continue from the bottom.
+ * You can let tail-file search for the starting position, and it will continue at that position, even if it's in the secondary file.
  * It will never throw exceptions.
 No matter what type of errors.
 All errors are emitted as messages.
  * All the code is asynchronous.
 No waiting on file system.
 Tried to avoid all race conditions.
  * And most of this is very configurable and hackable.